Ghosts

 - International perspectives on AI regulation and workplace protection

 Don’t feel limited to this list: anything that arises for you from our readings and discussions is fair game!
-Ideally, you want something where multiple sources will be addressing the point, especially with contention - almost guaranteed on any AI topic.
-Once you’ve identified your research question, use Claude’s deep research mode to request a report.
+Ideally, you want something where multiple sources will be addressing the point, especially with contention — almost guaranteed on any AI topic.
+Once you’ve identified your research question, use Claude’s Research mode to request a report.

 Throughout this process, pay attention to: